Maryland Tax Increase: What Retirees Need to Know (Updated for 2026)

 The 2025 Maryland tax increase represents a notable update to the state tax code.
-Signed into law in May 2025 as the Budget Reconciliation and Financing Act, the new rules add two higher income tax brackets, introduce a 2% capital gains surcharge, and expand the sales tax to cover certain technology services.
+Signed into law in May 2025 as the Budget Reconciliation and Financing Act (HB 352), the new rules add two higher income tax brackets, introduce a 2% capital gains surcharge, and expand the sales tax to cover certain technology services.
 The income tax provisions apply to tax years starting in 2025, and the sales tax expansion took effect July 1, 2025.

-Quick Answer: How the 2025 Maryland Tax Increase Affects Retirees
+How the 2025 Maryland Tax Increase Affects Retirees

-Maryland still does not tax Social Security benefits.
-The pension exclusion (up to $41,200 for 2025) and the senior tax credit (up to $1,750 for joint filers age 65 and older) are unchanged.
-The 2025 changes mainly affect retirees with federal AGI above $200,000, large traditional IRA balances, taxable brokerage accounts with notable unrealized gains, or rental and business properties they plan to sell.
+The 2025 Maryland changes mainly affect retirees with federal AGI above $200,000, large traditional IRA balances, taxable brokerage accounts with notable unrealized gains, or rental and business properties they plan to sell.

-If your federal AGI stays below $350,000 and your Maryland taxable income stays below $500,000 ($600,000 joint), many of the new tax increases will not apply to you directly.
+If your federal AGI stays below $350,000 and your Maryland taxable income stays below $500,000 ($600,000 joint), many of the new Maryland tax increases will not apply to you directly.
+The federal OBBB changes, including the new $6,000 Senior Bonus Deduction for age 65+, may still affect your overall federal liability.

 Key Takeaways

-- Itemized deduction phase-out: Itemized deductions are reduced by 7.5% of federal AGI above $200,000 ($100,000 if married filing separately).
+Maryland itemized deductions reduced by 7.5% of federal AGI above $200,000 ($100,000 married filing separately).

-- Higher standard deduction: $6,700 joint (up from $4,500) and $3,350 single (up from $2,250).
+$6,700 joint (up from $4,500) and $3,350 single (up from $2,250).

-- 3% tech tax: A new 3% sales tax on data, IT, and software publishing services, effective July 1, 2025.
+New 3% sales tax on data, IT, and software publishing services, effective July 1, 2025.

 What Changed: The Budget Reconciliation and Financing Act of 2025